ericbieri/particle-boron-ublox-fw-programmer/README.md

 ## Hardware
 ### Printed Circuit Board
 I'm sharing the PCB design on  OSH Park.
 OSH Park produces high quality PCBs for little money.
+They come in lots of three and cost 9$.
 Feel free to order some for you.

 OSH Park [Boron-ublox-FW-Programmer](https://oshpark.com/shared_projects/7IBDIvOl).